 Subject to the discussion below under "-Entity-Level Collections", we will not pay any federal income tax.
 Instead, each unitholder will be required to report on his income tax return his share of our income, gains, losses and deductions without regard to whether we make cash distributions to him.
 Consequently, we may allocate income to a unitholder even if he has not received a cash distribution.
-Plan participants will be allocated taxable income and loss in the same manner as all other common unitholders even if they elect to reinvest their entire cash distribution.
-Each unitholder will be required to include in income his allocable share of our income, gains, losses and deductions for our taxable year ending with or within his taxable year.
+Each unitholder will be required to include in income his allocable share of our income, gains, losses and deductions without regard.
 Our taxable year ends on December 31.